-What to Eat for Your Body Type
+What To Eat For Your Body Type

-Why should I start with the adrenal plan?
+Why Should I Start with the Adrenal Plan?

 If you’re not sure and the adrenal doesn’t seem to be working out for you, I’d try the liver plan next and go from there.
 Chances are, though, you’re going to do very well with the adrenal plan right off the bat.
-But if you don’t, just keep trying the different ones until you find which plan works best for you.
+But if you don’t, just keep on trying the different ones until you find which eating plan works best for you.

 Now, let’s get into what these different eating plans are!